-A party wishing to offer documents as evidence must provide copies of the documents as exhibits to a properly filed pleading or as exhibits to be marked and introduced at a duly noticed evidentiary hearing.
-Except as may be ordered on a showing of good cause, the clerk will not accept for filing in any family law or domestic violence case any electronic storage device such as a CD or thumb drive and the court will not consider documents offered on an electronic mass storage device.
+Except as may be ordered on a showing of good cause, the clerk will not accept for filing in any family law or domestic violence case any evidence stored on removable media such as a flash drive or CD.

 Any party wishing to offer into evidence an electronic sound or sound-and-video recording must comply with California Rules of Court, rule 2.1040.
 The party wishing to offer a recording must provide the equipment necessary to listen to and/or view the proposed evidence.
 Except as provided in Rule 2.1040, the party offering the recording into evidence must provide the opposing party with a copy of the recording and any required transcript prior to the hearing.
+See also Local Rule 1.8(D).

-(Adopted January 1, 2006; Amended January 1, 2007; Amended July 1, 2012; Amended July 1, 2017; Amended July 1, 2020; Elisors - Repealed and Incorporated into Local Rule 1.6, Renumbered January 1, 2023; Amended July 1, 2023)
+(Adopted January 1, 2006; Amended January 1, 2007; Amended July 1, 2012; Amended July 1, 2017; Amended July 1, 2020; Elisors - Repealed and Incorporated into Local Rule 1.6, Renumbered January 1, 2023; Amended July 1, 2023; Amended January 1, 2024)